flabbyninja/ionos-scripts/README.md

 ## Config

 Configuration is stored in a `.env` file in the same directory as the script.
+You can create a copy from `sample.env` and put in the details for your environment.

 There are 2 important config parameters.

 | Parameter | Meaning                                      | Example                            |
 | --------- | -------------------------------------------- | ---------------------------------- |